Asphalt plant: Main Structure

-The asphalt plant is mainly composed of cold aggregate supply system, drum dryer, coal burner, coal feeder, dust collector, hot aggregate elevator, vibrating screen, filler supply system, weighing and mixing system, Pollution Control Unit, asphalt storage, bitumen supply system.
-All these components have characteristics that impact not only the overall quality of the asphalt but also the effect on the environment.
+The asphalt plant is mainly composed of a cold aggregate supply system, drum dryer, coal burner, coal feeder, dust collector, hot aggregate elevator, vibrating screen, filler supply system, weighing and mixing system, Pollution Control Unit, asphalt storage, and bitumen supply system.
+All these components have characteristics that impact not only the overall quality of the asphalt but also the plant's effect on the environment.